eduardlio/learn-js-through-web/readme.md

 Oareful, guys.
 It's a little grabby.

-My sweet lord of bees!
+My sweet lord of BEES!

 Oandy-brain, get off there!